 Baby is less likely to cry

-Studies have shown that babies who regularly enjoy skin to skin contact are less likely to cry as they can feel comforted by the skin to skin touch and they know that there is someone there to protect them – it does make sense when you think about it.
+Studies have shown that babies who regularly enjoy skin to skin contact are less likely to cry.
+This is becasue they can feel comforted by the skin to skin touch and they know that there is someone there to protect them – it does make sense when you think about it.
 This in turn results in less stress for you as new parents.

 Reduced incidence of post-partum depression